What’s the Logic Behind C-Betting in PLO?

 The basic logic behind continuation betting is similar to the one used in NLH.

 Betting the best hands in your range should be self-explanatory; since you are very likely to win the pot, you want to bloat it as much as you can, as fast as you can, and continuation bet is the best tool to do so.
 You have to, however, be mindful of identifying the playability of your hands on future streets.
-Even the top sets in PLO aren’t an auto c-bet (if your other cards do not interact with the board).
+Even the top sets in PLO (if your other cards do not interact with the board) aren’t an auto c-bet.

 But what's the logic behind betting your weak hands?
-You bet these hands because they usually have poor showdown value; they will rarely improve, and you don't mind getting check-raised since you can fold without remorse.
-Also, they "balance" your range, so your opponent can't exploit you by overfolding to your bets.
+You bet those hands because they usually have poor showdown value; they will rarely improve, and you don't mind getting check-raised since you can just fold without remorse.
+Also, they "balance" your range, so your opponent can't exploit you by overfolding against your bets.

 There's one more reason behind betting polar that's worth mentioning.